 Please feel free to share the file with your friends and colleagues or post it on your blog/twitter.

 By the way, if you want to do quick calculations, we have a version of this calculator hosted on Google Docs (this will make a copy of the Google sheet into your own account before you can make any changes to it).

 How does the calculator work?

 Ah!
 The million dollar calculator.
-Explaining how it works is beyond the scope of this post as it is too technical (maybe a separate post).
-But, if you have got stomach for it, below is gist of how we calculate number of visitors needed to get significant results.
+Explaining how it works is beyond the scope of this post as it is too technical (needs a separate post).
+But, if you have got the stomach for it, below is a gist of how we calculate the number of visitors needed to get significant results.